Devtonite/blog/src/content/blog/zk-snarks-recursive-proof-private-intput-visibility.md

 on obtaining that data and returning it to the end-user.
 There is an implicit assumption that the information that will be presented to the user is correct, and that all of the systems that are involved in the process delivering the end functionality are cooperative in nature.
-Sure, we may be using HTTPS/TLS to ensure that the data is not tampered by a third-party, but we are not committing that that is the temperature that will be displayed to the user.
+Sure, we may be using HTTPS/TLS to ensure that the data is not tampered by a third-party, but we are not committing to the temperature being the same value displayed to the user.
 We are assuming that the code that will execute on the end-user's device will be the code that we have written.
 We also assume that at no point someone may tamper with the data that is displayed to the user.
-We are assuming that the temperature that will be displayed to the end user is in fact the temperature that was returned by the API call, and that that temperature indeed represents the **real** temperature in Dublin at the current time, with all of the sources of that claim being open and verifiable.
+We are assuming that the temperature that will be displayed to the end user is in fact the temperature that was returned by the API call, and that the temperature indeed represents the **real** temperature in Dublin at the current time, with all of the sources of that claim being open and verifiable.